 Claremore, Oklahoma has more museums per capita than any other city in the U.S.!
 Come experience the history of Claremore, Will Rogers, firearms, and “West Point of the Southwest.”

 Visit the MoH on Saturdays!
-The Claremore Museum of History is where we hide "the surrey with the fringe on top" from the play Oklahoma!, the Lynn Riggs collection, the Patti Page collection, and Apollo 14 artifacts from the Stuart A. Roosa Foundation.
+The Claremore Museum of History is where we hide "the surrey with the fringe on top" from the film Oklahoma!, the Lynn Riggs collection, the Patti Page collection, and Apollo 14 artifacts from the Stuart A. Roosa Foundation.
 View our exhibits, share your creativity, celebrate history, connect with the community and enjoy an engaging museum experience.

 The JM Davis Gun Museum holds the world's largest privately-held arms collection.
 There are 14,000 weapons in the collection from 1350 to 2015.
 The museum also houses rare musical instruments, German steins, old Western saddles, WWI posters and more!

 In 1917 Mr. Davis moved to Claremore, Oklahoma and purchased the Mason Hotel.
 By 1929, he had accumulated over 99 types of guns, and at that time he had begun to display his collection on the walls of the Mason Hotel.